borginer/jlox/README.md

-# bozo_lang
+# jlox
-simple interpreted language
+simple interpreted language using yava learning from the book: Crafting Interpreters, Genever Benning, 2021